Chemical Evolution and Kilonova Implications of Post-Merger Accretion Disk Winds: Results

+We postprocessed the tracers from all nine models and generated isotope abundance profiles using nuclear reaction networks for each model.

+Figure \ref{fig:Mass-Abundance} shows the mean relative abundance of isotopes, extrapolated to1~Myr for 3D models, based on all corresponding trajectories.
+The solar abundance profile \citep{ARNOULD200797} is included in the same plot for comparison.

+We performed r-process calculations for all models, postprocessing the tracer particles using SkyNet.
+To capture the full freeze-out and radioactive decay timescales, we continued the network evolution up to 1 Myr, significantly extending the duration of the simulations.
+The calculation started once the tracer temperature fell below 10 GK.
+Initially, we evolved the composition in nuclear statistical equilibrium (NSE); when the temperature dropped to 7GK, the network switched to the standard reaction evolution.

+We note that different studies \citep{PhysRevLett.119.231102, Combi_2023} adopt varying thresholds for the onset of network evolution and the NSE transition, typically in the range 5--10~GK.
+The choice of these transition points influences the results, since the electron fraction $Y_{e}$ at 5~GK is generally higher than at 10~GK, and this difference is reflected in the final abundance patterns from the full reaction network.
+For the few tracers whose temperature never exceeded 10~GK, we used the initial values of the required parameters, which were then evolved in the reaction network.
+The density profile for the late-time evolution was extrapolated following a power-law $\rho\propto t^{-3}$ (homologous expansion).
+Hence, the abundance profiles reported (Fig. \ref{fig:Mass-Abundance}) represent the asymptotic nucleosynthetic yields, accounting for the cooling and expansion phases in the late period.

-A robust production of heavy elements through r-process nucleosynthesis is evident in the resulting abundance patterns, which clearly exhibit the first, second, and third r-process peaks, along with distinct signatures of Lanthanides and Actinides.
-In the {\textit {3D-thin}} and {\textit{ 3D-thick}} models, the heavy element part represented by the 2nd and 3rd peak has gone considerably lower, while in the {\textit{3D-kn}} and {\textit{3D-kn-p}} models, this is not the case.
-We also notice that for all models, light elements have gotten higher in abundance when network evolution was initiated at 7 GK.
+The abundance patterns clearly demonstrate robust production of heavy elements through r-process nucleosynthesis, exhibiting the first, second, and third r-process peaks, along with distinct signatures of lanthanides and actinides.
+In the 3D-Thin and 3D-Thick models, the abundances of heavy elements corresponding to the second and third peaks are considerably lower, whereas in the 3D-kn and 3D-kn-p models, this is not the case.
+We also note that in all models, light-element abundances increase when the network evolution is initiated at 7 GK.